Ehsan9644/Articles/README.md

 # My Project Name

 ## Description
 This project is a Ruby on Rails application that allows users to create articles and make comments on them.
-It includes authentication functionality to ensure that only authenticated users can create articles and comments.
+It includes authentication functionality using Devise to ensure that only authenticated users can create articles and comments.
+The frontend is styled using Bootstrap CSS and JavaScript for a responsive design.

 ## Features
-- User authentication: Users can sign up, log in, and log out.
+- User authentication: Users can sign up, log in, and log out using Devise.
 - Article management: Authenticated users can create, edit, and delete articles.
 - Comment system: Users can add comments to articles.
-- Responsive design: The application is designed to be usable on both desktop and mobile devices.
+- Responsive design: The application is designed to be usable on both desktop and mobile devices, with styling provided by Bootstrap.

 ## Installation
 1. Clone the repository: `git clone https://github.com/Ehsan9644/Articles.git`
 2. Install dependencies: `bundle install`
-3. Set up the database: `rails db: create db: migrate`
+3. Set up the database: `rails db:create db:migrate`
 4. Start the server: `rails server`

 ## Usage